Trustee Timothy “Tim” Jemal currently serves as President of the Board of Trustees. He was elected to serve on the board through 2024.

 Dr. Jay attended Los Angeles City College, University of California, Davis, University of California, Berkeley and completed her D.D.S. from University of Southern California.

-Trustee Marcia Milchiker is currently serving as President of the Board of Trustees.
-She was elected to serve on the board through 2022.
-Ms. Milchiker is one of the founders of the Orange County Community Colleges Legislative Task Force and wrote the initial plan to organize the four community college districts for legislative advocacy.
+Trustee Marcia Milchiker was re-elected in 2022 to serve another 4-year term.
+Trustee Milchiker is one of the founders of the Orange County Community Colleges Legislative Task Force and wrote the initial plan to organize the four community college districts for legislative advocacy.
 She serves on the Orange County School Boards Association Board of Directors where she has held various positions, including Vice President of Programs, Treasurer, Secretary and Community College Representative.
 She is a frequent speaker in the community and at state and national community college conferences and workshops.

 Trustee T.J.
 Prendergast III was first elected to the Board of Trustees in 2010 and was elected to another four-year term in November 2022.